Gallupville Methodist Church

-Gallupville Methodist Church is a historic Methodist church in Gallupville, Schoharie County, New York.
+Gallupville Methodist Church is a historic church in Gallupville, Schoharie County, New York.
 The original Greek Revival style church structure is a three-by-three-bay, plain frame structure with a small, single-story rear wing built about 1844.
-In 1896, a central Romanesque style two stage, engaged entry / bell tower was added.
+In 1896, a central Romanesque-style two-stage, engaged entry/bell tower was added.

 It was listed on the National Register of Historic Places in 2001, but additional information has yet to be digitized.